ReInHerit/digital-hub/content/toolcomponents/2023-04-17-tensorflow-framework.md

 **Mobile applications**: TensorFlow provides several tools and libraries that can help you build machine learning models for mobile devices.
 For example, TensorFlow Lite is a lightweight version of TensorFlow designed for mobile and embedded devices.
 It allows you to run trained TensorFlow models on mobile devices with low computational resources.
 We used it in the **Smart Tourism app**.

 **Web applications**: TensorFlow can be used to build machine learning models that run in the browser using JavaScript.
 TensorFlow.js is a JavaScript library that allows you to run TensorFlow models in the browser or in Node.js.
-We used it for **Face-fit and Srtrike-a-pose apps**.
+We used it for **Face-fit, Strike-a-pose and Smart Lens apps**.